Ephfullstack/Poker_Tech_Test/readme.md

 -rank values
 -suits

-I plan to organise this within the card class where i will diffrentiate each hand with its values.
+I plan to organ this within the card class where i will then differentiate  each hand with its values.

 ## Questions for the Employer?

--
+What would be the most desired output for the programme ?